 Clinical observations of adjunctive treatment with twenty diabetic patients showed positive cordyceps results.
 After daily treatments, 95 per cent of the group showed improvements.
 The improvements included glucose tolerance, lower blood sugar profiles, the slowing of diabetes-related weight loss, and reduction in thirst.

 Cordyceps improve sports performance and minimise fatigue

 Two studies by Medicine and Science in Sports and Exercise and the Rippen Lifestyle Institute both showed interesting results when testing cordyceps mushrooms on athletes.
 Within six weeks, thirty male athletes showed a 10% increase in aerobic activity.

 Similar positive results occurred for a group of inactive adults aged between 40 and 70.
 Over twelve weeks, the group was tested for aerobic capacity, metabolism and endurance.
 Those using Cordyceps had lower blood pressure (3.1%), and an increased V02 peak (5.5%), which meant higher levels of oxygen in the body.

 Cordyceps mushrooms are anti-ageing and immune-boosting

 Cordyceps have various immune-boosting effect.
 They raise the number of white blood cells available to prevent infections; they increase macrophages, which are the cells that detect and destroy pathogenic matter and dead cells.

 Cordyceps mushrooms fight cancer cells.

 Cordyceps are toxic to cancer cells without damaging the healthy cells around them.
 Studies are still underway before the efficacy can be fully confirmed, but so far results have been promising.

 Cordyceps help with many chronic conditions, but it should be noted that they’re not suitable for those with autoimmune disorders.
 This is because of the white blood cell production they promote.
 They can also thin the blood somewhat, so those on blood-thinning medication should consult their doctor before use.

-With so many positive effects, it’s no wonder that people around the world are using cordyceps as a health aid.
-Medimush cultivated cordyceps are a potent supplement you can add to your supplement routine for amazing health benefits.
+With so many positive effects, it’s no wonder that people around the world are using Cordyceps as a health aid.
+Medimush cultivated cordyceps is a potent supplement you can add to your supplement routine for amazing health benefits.
 So what are you waiting for?
 Contact MediMush to get yours now and check out our white-label line.